 standards and principles don’t provide the balance of efficiency (resource stewardship) and marketability (access for growth) required to attract and retain physicians.

 Block scheduling is one of the most difficult and controversial tasks in any OR leader’s day.
 Trying to satisfy surgeons, anesthesiologists, and staff members can seem impossible.
 Where do surgical leaders begin, and how do they foster creativity within the department?
 Begin with establishing blocks—using data to establish demand for elective, first come/first serve (FC/FS), add-on, and urgent/emergent (U/E) cases in the coverage plan.
 It’s also best to separate out ASC cases when possible.
 In addition, consider group blocks versus individual.
 When there many surgeons working in competing ORs, it becomes more challenging to find strategic ways to increase your share of the volume.

 Make sure that there is the right structure to monitor and manage the block schedule.
 Blocks that are not fully utilized will block cases from your OR, and too few blocks or very high utilization will not allow you to plan out your capacity and grow in the future.

 Email Randy to request his OR Manager presentation titled “The Power of Innovative Block Scheduling and Management.”

 How often does your hospital complete an internal audit of clinical and operational best practices within the surgical department?
 This review process provides opportunities for new and fresh practices for planning and administering the surgery schedule.

 Consider the following when reviewing current practices:

-● Case prep and plan-ahead processes for honing for the day of surgery.
+● Case prep and plan-ahead processes for honing on the day of surgery

 Managing a successful perioperative program requires steadfast OR governance, a standard scheduling policy, swing room expectations, and clear performance standards.